-I live in Virginia and am currently a Production Editor at Mascot Books, where I work on the entire book publishing process with authors, from the manuscript stage to the printed product.
+I live in Virginia and am currently a Senior Production Editor at Mascot Books, where I work on the entire book publishing process with authors, from the manuscript stage to the printed product.
 Before that, I was the Press Coordinator and Webmaster at NextStop Theatre Company, where I published articles for local magazines, wrote press releases, ran the theatre's website, and helped execute the performances of diverse plays and musicals at one of Northern Virginia's professional theatre companies.
-Currently pursuing a master's degree with a concentration in Appalachian and Southern Studies, I love nothing more than to explore this state and the American South, particularly its rural landscapes and small towns.
-I long for a little office at a university and a room just for books.
+Currently pursuing a master's degree in English Literature with a concentration in Appalachian and Southern Studies, I love nothing more than to explore this state and the American South, particularly its rural landscapes and small towns.
 Sometimes I dream in cartoons, and my role model is Nancy Drew.
-In another life, I hope I studied earthquakes in Longyearbyen, and my favorite famous (apocryphal) last words are those of Oscar Wilde: "Either this wallpaper goes or I do."
+In another life, I hope I studied earthquakes in Guadalajara, and my favorite, famous (albeit apocryphal) last words are those of Oscar Wilde: "Either this wallpaper goes or I do."

-A love of the art and substance of the English language started early in life and
+A love of the art and substance of the English language began at a very young age, and this

-proved to excel in during my entire life.
+ultimately became the focus of my life's work.
 (My first short story, about the last moments

-Researching, writing, analyzing, and copywriting form the backbone of my knowledge,
+Researching, writing, analyzing, ghostwriting, and copywriting form the backbone of my knowledge,

 and I have spent all of my life working on editing and writing projects.
 That said, I thrive in all